wangziqi2013/wangziqi2013.github.io/_posts/2018-07-03-A-Comprehensive-Strategy-for-Contention-Management-In-STM.markdown

 accelerate item lookup.
 Note that the same problem does not exist in STMs using eager version management, because the data item is updated in-place, and the metadata of the item is designed such that the owner of the item can be easily inferred.

+The second problem that leads to sub-optimal performance is spurious aborts.
+The dual timestamp scheme fixes the snapshot as the global state at bt, and tries to extend the snapshot to transaction commit at ct.
+The entire speculative execution is based on the assumption that the snapshot at time bt will not change until ct, which suggests that any commit operation on the read set from bt to ct will trigger an abort.
+This, however, is overly restrictive, because what the speculative execution really needs is just a consistent snapshot, regardless of time.